-- (a) two to three percent for a product that does not represent a significant advance in therapeutic benefits, - (b) Up to five percent for a product that provides a significant advance in therapeutic benefits.
+- (a) Two percent for a product that does not represent a significant advance in therapeutic benefits, - (b) Three to four percent for a product that provides a significant advance in therapeutic benefits.

-Independent evidence of (a) and (b) would be evaluations by regulatory bodies (US FDA rankings for Standard or Priority approval status, similar designations in South Africa, Canada or other countries) or Prescrire International evaluations.
+Independent evidence of (a) and (b) would be evaluations by regulatory bodies (US FDA rankings for Standard or Priority approval status, similar designations Australia, Canada or other countries) or Prescrire International evaluations.